yairp03/HoradotTV/README.md

 With some more features like retries on server errors, and division to folders.

 ### Running The Console App
-The easiest way to use the console app is through the release on Github:
+The easiest way to use the console app is through the release on GitHub:

 1. Go to the [releases](https://github.com/yairp03/HoradotTV/releases) page.
-2. Download the latest `HoradotTV.Console.zip` file.
+2. Download the latest `zip` file.
+    - If you have `.NET` installed, you can download the `HoradotTV.Console.zip`.
+    - If you don't know what `.NET` is, download the `HoradotTV.Console.WithRuntime.zip`.
 3. Extract the zip.
 4. Run the `HoradotTV.Console.exe` file.